DayseArcelino/daysearcelino/README.md

 ### Olá 👋

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE
+- 🌱 I currently work with automated tests using cypress, ruby on rails and golang.
-- 📫 How to reach me: @daysearcelino
+- 📫 How to reach me: @daysearcelino.